Ensemble Inference Methods for Models With Noisy and Expensive Likelihoods

 \section{Conclusions}

-In this paper we discussed and analysed different ensemble methods for solving inverse problems with noisy and expensive likelihoods.
-A formal multiscale analysis approach was employed to characterise the influence of small scale fluctuations on sampling when the objective is to explore the large-scale structure of the posterior distribution.
+In this paper we discussed and analysed different ensemble methods for solving inverse problems with noisy and expensive likelihoods. \od{Such likelihoods commonly appear in practice, for example when using time-averaged statistics as data from a chaotic dynamical system.} A formal multiscale analysis approach was employed to characterise the influence of \as{rapid fluctuations on sampling when the objective is to explore the large-scale smoothly varying structure} of the posterior distribution.
 Within this framework we contrasted the long-term behaviour between sampling schemes which use gradient information and those which are gradient free, using the Ensemble Langevin Sampler (ELS) and Ensemble Kalman Sampler (EKS) as specific examples.

-Both the formal analysis and computational experiments illustrate the robustness of EKS to noisy perturbations of the forward model and demonstrate its ability to efficiently characterise the underlying large scale structures of the resulting noisy posterior.
-This is not the case for Langevin methods, whose long time behavior is significantly impacted by the noise: these methods do not identify the correct large-scale structure, and are also slowed down by the presence of small-scale structure.
-Motivated by the success of the EKS in this setting, we propose a new class of ensemble based methods, the so called ensemble Gaussian process samplers (GPS) which are also robust to noisy perturbations of the forward model, but still employ gradient information to effectively explore the posterior distribution, and without making any assumptions on the distribution of the posterior.
+Both the formal analysis and computational experiments, \od{(which include both small-scale toy problems for comparison of methods, and a large-scale practical problem from climate science)} illustrate the robustness of EKS to \od{noisy and periodic} perturbations of the forward model and demonstrate its ability to efficiently characterise the underlying large scale structures of the resulting noisy posterior.
+This is not the case for Langevin methods, whose long time behavior is significantly impacted by the \as{rapid fluctations: these methods do not identify the correct smoohtly varying large-scale structure in statistical equilibrium}, and are also slowed down by the presence of small-scale structure, \as{tending to get stuck near to the intialization of the ensemble.}.
+Motivated by the success of the EKS in this setting, we propose a new class of ensemble based methods, the so called ensemble Gaussian process samplers (EGPS) which are also robust to noisy perturbations of the forward model, but still employ gradient information to effectively explore the posterior distribution, and without making any assumptions on the distribution of the posterior.

-There are various interesting and challenging directions for future research.
-Time averaged quantities for parameter estimation, as considered in Example \ref{ex:1}, arise frequently in chaotic system for climate models.
-We expect that the methods proposed in this work would provide effective tools for quantifying uncertainty in such problems.
-In particular, it would be interesting to gauge the efficacy of the proposed GPS approach for the calibration and uncertainty quantification of a generalised circulation model such as in \cite{dunbar2020calibration}.